badoet/ionic-framework/core/src/components/tabs/readme.md

-# ion-tabs
+# syg-tabs

 Tabs are a top level navigation component to implement a tab-based navigation.
 The component is a container of individual [Tab](../tab/) components.

-The `ion-tabs` component does not have any styling and works as a router outlet in order to handle navigation.
+The `syg-tabs` component does not have any styling and works as a router outlet in order to handle navigation.
 It does not provide any UI feedback or mechanism to switch between tabs.
-In order to do so, an `ion-tab-bar` should be provided as a direct child of `ion-tabs`.
+In order to do so, an `syg-tab-bar` should be provided as a direct child of `syg-tabs`.

-Both `ion-tabs` and `ion-tab-bar` can be used as standalone elements.
+Both `syg-tabs` and `syg-tab-bar` can be used as standalone elements.
 They don’t depend on each other to work, but they are usually used together in order to implement a tab-based navigation that behaves like a native app.

-The `ion-tab-bar` needs a slot defined in order to be projected to the right place in an `ion-tabs` component.
+The `syg-tab-bar` needs a slot defined in order to be projected to the right place in an `syg-tabs` component.

 ## Interfaces